sqlballs/MicrosoftFabricPre-Con/fabricoverview/02 - Workspaces, User Security, Data Governance, and Data Integration.md

 ![Fabric Workspace view](https://learn.microsoft.com/en-us/fabric/get-started/media/workspaces/fabric-workspace-page.png#lightbox)

-Workspaces are places to collaborate with colleagues to create collections of items such as lakehouses, warehouses, and reports.To connect to a Microsoft Fabric Workspace, you can follow these steps1:
+Workspaces are places to collaborate with colleagues to create collections of items such as lakehouses, warehouses, and reports.
+To connect to a Microsoft Fabric Workspace, you can follow these steps1:

 - Go to *Manage gateways* to create connection.
 - From the page header in *Data Integration service*, select *Settings > Manage connections and gateways*.